flairNLP/flair/resources/docs/TUTORIAL_3_WORD_EMBEDDING.md

 ```

 Words are now embedded using a concatenation of two different embeddings.
 This means that the resulting embedding
-vector is still a single Pytorch vector.
+vector is still a single PyTorch vector.

 ## Next